denizOgut/Software-Notes/Golang Notes.md

 ```

+A goroutine may need to wait for another goroutine to complete.
+For instance, the main goroutine may need to wait for the termination of spawned threads.
+To achieve this synchronization between goroutines, the `sync` package provides the `WaitGroup` structure.
+Typically, a programmer creates a `WaitGroup` object.
+The counter value is incremented for each thread that needs to be waited for, using the `Add` method of the `WaitGroup`.
+If a counter has been incremented for a `WaitGroup`, threads must decrement their counters.
+To increment the counter, the `Add` method is called, and to decrement it, the `Done` method is called.
+The `Done` method takes no parameters and decrements the counter.
+In this case, the `Done` method can be called at the end of each thread function.

+When threads use shared resources, various synchronization problems may arise.
+For instance, when two threads simultaneously increment a global object, race conditions may occur due to concurrent access.
+In such cases, the operation of incrementing the relevant object should be performed by only one thread.
+Sections of code where controlled handling of multiple flows is ensured in programming are referred to as ***critical code sections***.
+The code snippet for the increment operation in the example is, in fact, a critical code section.
+Critical code sections can consist of multiple statements.
+In such cases, the programmer needs to synchronize the flows related to this critical region according to the scenario.

+There are many synchronization objects for thread synchronization.
+However, in some cases, synchronization may be required for changing the value of an object.
+In such situations, this operation needs to be performed atomically.
+In these cases, instead of using a separate synchronization object, the `atomic` package can be utilized for atomic operations.

+In some cases, within a critical code section, multiple statements may need to be executed atomically.
+In such situations, this cannot be achieved using the `atomic` package alone because the critical code is collectively atomic, not individually atomic.
+In such cases, a synchronization object called "mutex (mutually exclusion)" is employed.
+Mutex is a structure found in the `sync` package.
+Only a single thread can enter a critical code section with the same mutex object.
+In this case, the programmer creates a mutex object for the critical code.
+The `Lock` function of the mutex structure is called at the beginning of the critical code.
+When a thread reaches the `Lock` function, if no other thread has passed through the `Lock` function, it enters the critical code.
+If the critical code has been entered with the respective mutex, other threads attempting to reach the `Lock` function will be blocked.
+The `Unlock` function for the corresponding mutex object is called upon exiting the critical code.
+The `TryLock` function is used to test whether ownership of the mutex has been acquired (i.e., whether the critical code has been entered).
+If the mutex ownership is acquired, the function returns true; otherwise, it returns false.
+The `TryLock` function call never blocks.
+Only the thread that has locked the mutex can perform the `Unlock` operation.
+In other words, ownership of the mutex can only be released by the entity that acquired it.

+In practice, one of the most common problems encountered with threads is the "***producer-consumer***" problem.
+In this problem, producer threads write to a shared resource, and consumer threads read from the shared resource.
+In such cases, synchronization is necessary to ensure that writing does not occur while reading and vice versa.
+This problem cannot be solved with mutex alone because the ownership of a mutex can only be released by the thread that acquired it.

+In this problem, an issue arises as the producer thread needs to unlock the mutex of the consumer thread, and vice versa.
+Various methods can be employed to solve this problem, but one of the easiest and Go-specific approaches is to use a ***channel***.

 ## Web Notes

 Goroutines can be thought of as a lightweight thread that has a separate independent execution and which can execute concurrently with other goroutines.
 It is a function or method that is executing concurrently with other goroutines.
 It is entirely managed by the GO runtime.